simeonreusch/fpbot/README.md

 `-saltfit`  Fits the lightcurve using SALT2 as provided by sncosmo

-`-saltfit`  Only applied if a textfile is passed.
+`-nprocess`  Only applied if a textfile is passed.
 Specifies the number of processes spawned for parallel computing

+Examples:

+`./forced_photometry.py ZTF18abtmbaz -fit -saltfit -nprocess 16` downloads all images for ZTF18abtmbaz found on IPAC, performs PSF-fitting, plots a lightcurve and fits the lightcurve with a SALT2 template with 16 processes in parallel.